 Parrotlets, as the name implies, are small parrots.
 In fact, they are the smallest breed in the parrot family, even though they are most closely related to the Amazon parrot.
 Pocket parrots are expected to live 20 years but many will live to be 30 years of age or more.

 And, while they are small, they have huge personalities, and you should expect them to become an active and quite loud member of your family.
-They come from Mid and South America and, in the wild, they travel in flocks between four to over 100 birds.
+They come from Mid and South America and, in the wild, they travel in flocks between 4 and over 100 birds.
 Experts say that they are a large bird caught in a small bird’s body, as they are smaller than a standard budgie.

 They are highly intelligent, can be very affectionate, and they will form a strong bond with their human owner.
-Some parrotlets will learn to talk, even this is something that is usually associated with the much larger parrot breeds.
+Some parrotlets will learn to talk; even this is something that is usually associated with the much larger parrot breeds.

-Choosing The Right Cage Size
+The 4 Tips for Choosing the Right Cage Size

 Parrotlets need plenty of physical and mental stimulation, including socialization with their human owners.
 This means that they also need a suitable cage that will enable them to lead as fulfilling a life as possible.
 The following steps will help ensure that you get the right size cage for your parrotlet pet.